COINtoolbox/COINtoolbox.github.io/COINtoolbox.md

 ## Generalized Linear Models in Astronomy

-Statistical methods play a central role  to fully exploit astronomical catalogues and an  efficient  data analysis requires astronomers  to go beyond the traditional Gaussian-based models.
+> Statistical methods play a central role  to fully exploit astronomical catalogues and an  efficient  data analysis requires astronomers  to go beyond the traditional Gaussian-based models.
 This projects illustrates the power of generalized linear models (GLMs) for astronomical community,  from a Bayesian perspective.
 Applications range from modelling star formation activity (logistic regression), globular cluster population (negative binomial regression), photometric redshifts (gamma regression), exoplanets multiplicity (Poisson regression), and so forth.

 ### Binomial Regression
+>Suited to handle binary or proportional  data, also called absence and presence data.
+For example AGN activity, star-galaxy separation, fraction of bars in a galaxy, scape fraction, etc.

  <a href="http://adsabs.harvard.edu/abs/2014arXiv1409.7696D" class="btn btn-primary">Link to ADS</a>
 <a href="#" class="btn btn-primary">Tutorial</a>